 The left page is a magazine image I couldn't pass up.
 I used bandages to attach it to the page, thus creating a statement.

-The right side background was created using the DTP method and Ranger vintage lime ink.
-I used a few images I had collected, including the clear credit card I originally planned to use in my Asian altered book.
-I decided it needed to go in the money book because Delta (which is shown on the back of the card) doesn't fly to Asia.
 For the title page, I stamped the AB stamp but got it upside down, since it was unmounted and I couldn't determine which side was up.
 Undeterred, I added my name like it was planned that way.
 The left side is Patio paint applied using a credit card, then oversprayed with Ranger Lettuce Color Wash.

 This orange scrapbook paper was a bit too bright for this spread, so I dry brushed silver glaze to tone it down.
 I then added various stickers to spell out the title.
 This is the left side of a two sided spread.
 I created it and the one below outside the book when it got too full to work in.